 WE ARE FELLOW PARTAKERS AND PRIESTS IN HIS KINGDOM (i.e., BE A KINGDOM BUILDER)

-Contrary to how it appears to us in this fallen world, Satan is no longer in charge, Christ is.
-Satan was cast out as ruler of this world by Christ, when He was victorious over sin and death at the cross.
+Contrary to how it may appear to many in this fallen world, Satan is no longer in charge; Christ is.
+Satan was “cast out” as “ruler of this world” by Christ when He was victorious over sin and death at the cross.
 However, Christ has not returned yet, and judgment has not occurred yet, solely because Jesus is allowing more time for the lost to come to Him and receive the gift of eternal life.
-Also, nothing on earth, under the earth or in heaven can stop, thwart or disrupt the Kingdom of God or Christ’s rule and reign.

-All true believers in the Lord Jesus Christ are fellow priests with Him in His kingdom this very day!
-Brother or sister in Christ, it’s not just the job of your Pastor to lead others to Christ, it is your job.
+So, brother or sister in Christ, know that all true believers in the Lord Jesus Christ are fellow “priests” with Him in His kingdom this very day – and yes, even more, we are “ambassadors for Christ”!
+It’s not just the job of your “Pastor” to lead others to Christ; it is your job.
 You are a priest also!
-In fact, the modern Church position distinctions that have arisen in various denominations of so-called “Christianity” have so deformed the true, basic and simple nature of the gospel message, it’s no wonder many Christians today are lost and confused.
+In fact, the modern Church position titles that have arisen in various denominations of so-called “Christianity” (e.g., a single “Pastor,” “Cardinal,” “Bishop,” “Pope,” “Father,” “Reverend,” etc.) have so deformed the true, basic, and simple nature of the gospel message that it’s no wonder many Christians today are lost and confused.
 So be about the work of your Lord and King and share the gospel message with someone today.
-For the gospel will be preached to all of creation, and then the end will come.

-You are a kingdom builder, a fellow priest in the kingdom, so step out in confidence and boldness sharing Christ with the lost.
+You are a kingdom builder, a fellow priest in the kingdom, so step out in confidence and boldness, sharing Christ with the lost.
 We are called to always be about the business of our Lord and King, which is to help build His kingdom.
-We do this as we obey one of the commandments of Christ which is to share the gospel with all of creation (everyone).
-A Christian is not called to worry about, nor participate and get entangled in, worldly affairs and matters such as politics and other such activities.
+We do this as we obey one of the commandments of Christ which, is to “preach [share] the gospel with all of creation (everyone).”
+A Christian is not called to worry about, nor participate and get entangled in, worldly affairs and matters such as politics and the agendas of man.
 We are to focus on what Christ has commanded us to do, which is to reach the lost.
 By wasting our time and energy worrying about, participating in, and endlessly arguing about worldly or political matters, we are not giving our best to what is most important.
-Also note that we cannot be kingdom builders unless there is already a kingdom.
-Let us therefore look to our Lord and King in confidence, knowing He is righteous and true, all the while abounding in the work of the Lord.
+Also, note that we cannot be kingdom builders unless there is already a kingdom.
+Let us, therefore, look to our Lord and King in confidence, knowing He is righteous and true, “always abounding in the work of the Lord.”

 THE KINGDOM GROWS TO FILL THE EARTH